dfinity/ic/rs/ethereum/cketh/minter/README.md

 ## Converting ETH to ckETH

 ckETH deposits require calling a smart contract on the Ethereum chain and passing your principal as a `bytes32` array.
-The `principal-to-hex` binary is an utility that lets you convert a principal to the smart contract argument.
+The `principal-to-hex` binary is a utility that lets you convert a principal to the smart contract argument.

 ```shell
 cargo run --bin cketh-principal-to-hex $(dfx identity get-principal)